brandonkal/inkjet/README.md

 ````

 You can also make your flag expect a numerical value by setting its `type` to `number`. `inkjet` will automatically validate it as a number for you.
 If it fails to validate, `inkjet` will exit with a helpful error message.

+Flags are optional by default.
+Note that adding the word "required" to the flag list or shorthand definition will mark the flag a required parameter.

 **Example:**